jasperan/pytorch-tensorflow/3_working_with_data_in_tensorflow.md

 - Change the architecture of the deep NN (reminder: a deep NN is just a NN with more than one hidden layer)
 - Change the loss function
 - Change the optimizer
-- Change the activation function function
+- Change the activation function

 Performing these things optimally takes a lot of practice and trial/error, so don't be discouraged to start, even if you don't know which values to input at the beginning.